j3soon/omni-farm-isaac/README.md

    ```
    When uploading a newer version of your code or dataset, always delete the existing directory first.
 This ensures that any files removed in the new version are not left behind, as the `omnicli copy` command does not automatically delete outdated files.
 If you expect you will run a newer version of your code while previous tasks are still running, consider implementing a versioning system by including a version tag in the file path to prevent conflict.
 4. Create and save a job definition file that refers to the custom Docker image.
    Based on the job definition files above, rename the `json` file with your username as prefix, and number of GPUs as suffix, to prevent job name conflict.
 In addition, each of your job definition should correspond to a unique job type, and you should refrain from removing/overwriting job definitions with corresponding running tasks to prevent potential issues.
-Here we use the `j3soon-general-volume-example-1.json` job description copied from `isaac-sim-volume-example.json` as an example.
+Here we use the `j3soon-general-volume-example-1.json` job definition copied from `isaac-sim-volume-example.json` as an example.
    ```sh
    scripts/save_job.sh ${FARM_USER}-general-volume-example-1
    scripts/load_job.sh
    ```
-   > If you have changed the mounted PVC name in the previous section, make sure to update the `nfs-pvc` fields in the job description file accordingly.
+   > If you have changed the mounted PVC name in the previous section, make sure to update the `nfs-pvc` fields in the job definition file accordingly.
 5. Download and extract the dataset.
    ```sh
    scripts/submit_task.sh ${FARM_USER}-general-volume-example-1 \